Experienced Property Division Attorneys in Gainesville, GA and Braselton, GA

 If you devoted your energy to taking care of the family home and did not work, you may be concerned that the court will not understand the value your services added to the wealth acquired during your marriage.

 No matter which one of these situations you find yourself in, ending a marriage means fundamental changes, which can be both intimidating and overwhelming.

-David McLeod is an experienced property division attorney and he understands the fears and uncertainty about the future that accompany a pending divorce.
-Financial concerns and asset division questions are normal because how these issues are handled will significantly impact your ability to start over and get on with your life.
-Our compassionate and knowledgeable attorneys and staff understand what you are going through and have provided an overview of how property is divided under Georgia divorce law.
+We are experienced property division attorneys, and we understand the fears and uncertainty about the future that accompany a pending divorce.
+Financial concerns and asset division questions are normal because how these issues are handled will significantly impact your ability to start over and move on with your life.

 How Is Property Divided Between a Husband and Wife in a Divorce?

-The couple can divide their own property if they are able to reach an agreement, but this isn’t always possible.
-If no divorce agreement can be reached, the court will divide property and debts in a Georgia divorce according to the principles set forth below.
-Even if you believe that you and your spouse have reached an agreement on how to divide marital property, you should always consult an experienced Georgia family law attorney who can assess the terms of your agreement and advice you regarding its merits and potential pitfalls.
+Even if you believe that you and your spouse have reached an agreement on how to divide marital property, you should always consult an experienced Georgia family law attorney who can assess the terms of your agreement and advise you regarding its merits and potential drawbacks.

 Marital Property vs. Separate Property

 In a divorce, all of a couple’s assets will first need to be categorized as either marital, separate, or mixed.
 The property that is determined to be marital will be subject to division, and the separate property will continue to belong to the party that owns it.
 Mixed assets are assets that are part marital property and part separate.
 Mixed assets are those that were separate but become partially marital when they were paid with marital assets or appreciated due to the efforts or contribution of the other spouse.

 - Any property obtained during the marriage by either spouse